Francois Peron National Park

 Fires, firearms and pets are not allowed.

-Big Lagoon has the best camping and picnic facilities in Francois Peron National Park.
+Big Lagoon has the best camping and day use facilities in Francois Peron National Park.
 Access is high clearance four-wheel drive only.
 Generators are not permitted.

 Big Lagoon was a land-locked saline lake system until rising sea-levels in recent geological times inundated it and created this attractive lagoon.
 An important fish nursery, Big Lagoon’s northern waters are a sanctuary zone where fishing is prohibited.
 Canoeing, kayaking and stand-up paddle-boarding are great ways to see Big Lagoon, but check the tides (for current direction) and wind forecast before you start paddling.